Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: The Pythagorean algebra and Pythagorean representations

 {\bf Decomposability and reducibility.} A P-module $(A,B,\fH)$ is {\it decomposable} if it {\it contains} the direct sum of two nontrivial ones.
 It is indecomposable otherwise.
 A P-module $(A,B,\fH)$ is {\it reducible} if it admits a nontrivial sub-module and irreducible otherwise.

 {\bf Category of P-modules.} We write $\Mod(\cP)$ for the category of P-module with intertwinners for morphisms.

-\begin{remark} \begin{enumerate} \item Note that our notion of {\it decomposable} is weaker than the usual one (which demands that the module {\it decomposes} as the direct sum of two nontrivial ones).
+\begin{remark} \begin{enumerate} \item We have defined $m=(A,B,\fH)$ to be decomposable when $m_1\oplus m_2\subset m$ with $m_i$ nontrivial sub-modules.
+This is strictly weaker than asking $m=n_1\oplus n_2$ with $n_i$ nontrivial sub-modules.
 Indeed, consider the example with $\fH = \C^3$ so that $Be_1 = e_1$, $Ae_2 = e_2$, $Ae_3 = 1\sqrt{2}e_1$ and $Be_3 = 1/\sqrt{2}e_2$ (and necessarily $Ae_1=0=Be_2$) where $(e_1,e_2,e_3)$ is the standard basis.
-It is decomposable since $\C e_1$ and $\C e_2$ are sub-modules.
-Although, $\fH$ is {\it not equal} to the direct sum of two nontrivial sub-modules.
-Although, it decomposes as $\C e_1\oplus \C e_2 \oplus \C e_3$ where $\C e_1$ and $\C e_2$ are sub-modules and $\C e_3$ is a residual subspace. \item Note that $\Rep(\cP)$ and $\Mod(\cP)$ have same class of objects but the morphism spaces of $\Mod(\cP)$ are larger than the one of $\Rep(\cP)$.
-Note that the example of the previous remark yields an irreducible representation of $\Rep(\cP)$ but a reducible (and even decomposable) P-module.
+It is decomposable in our sense since $\C e_1$ and $\C e_2$ are sub-modules.
+Moreover, note that $\C e_3$ is a residual subspace.
+However, $\fH$ is {\it not equal} to the direct sum of two nontrivial sub-modules since $\C e_1\oplus \C e_3$ and $\C e_2\oplus \C e_3$ are not sub-modules. \item Note that $\Rep(\cP)$ and $\Mod(\cP)$ have same class of objects but the morphism spaces of $\Mod(\cP)$ are larger than the one of $\Rep(\cP)$.
+The example of the previous item yields an irreducible representation of $\Rep(\cP)$ but a reducible (and even decomposable) P-module.
 Although, two P-modules are unitarily equivalent if and only if their associated representations in $\Rep(\cP)$ are unitarily equivalent. \item Unlike for representations of $\cP$, a P-module may be indecomposable but reducible.
 For example, take $\fH = \C^2$ and let $Ae_1=Ae_2 = e_1$ and (necessarily) $B = 0$.
 Then $(A,B,\C^2)$ forms a P-module which reduces to $\C e_1 \oplus \C e_2$ where $\C e_1$ is a sub-module and $\C e_2$ a residual subspace.
 We will see later that the {\it Pythagorean dimension} of this module (or its associated representation of $F$) is equal to $1$ (and not equal to the usual dimension of $\fH$). \item If we restrict to {\it separable} P-modules (i.e.~$\fH$ is a separable Hilbert space), then since $\cP$ is separable we still obtain all the {\it irreducible} P-modules.
 Moreover, the category becomes small, i.e.~its collections of objects and morphisms are sets.
 This permits to do all our analysis using only set theory. \end{enumerate} \end{remark}